appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

   - Have good body language and maintain eye contact.
   - Relax.
 Breathe.
 Smile.

 ## How To Prepare

-- Take some time to think through meaningful answers for each of the areas.
+- Take some time to think through meaningful answers for each of the questions.
 - Then, practice delivering the answers concisely.
 Don't ramble!
   - It's important to not only think through the answers, but also to practice delivering your answers out loud.
 - Some ways to practice delivering your answers include:
   - Recording yourself.
 This allows you to see how you are presenting yourself, and it also gives you an opportunity to evaluate how concise and engaging your answers are.
-  - Mock interviewing with a friend.
+  - Practice interviewing with a friend.